John Howard Appleton

 John Howard Appleton (February 3, 1844 – February 18, 1930) was an American chemist.

 Appleton was born in Portland, Maine, February 3, 1844.
-He was graduated at Brown University with bachelor of philosophy degree in 1863, the following year became instructor in chemistry there, and in 1868 was elected professor of chemistry and applied arts which he held till his mandatory retirement at the age of 70 in 1914.
+He graduated from Brown University with bachelor of philosophy degree in 1863.
+The following year, he became instructor in chemistry there, and in 1868 was elected professor of chemistry and applied arts, a position which he held till his mandatory retirement at the age of 70 in 1914.
 He was State Sealer of Weights and Measures and also chemist for the State Board of Agriculture.
 He was a fellow of the American Association for the Advancement of Science and was named an honorary member of the American Institute of Chemistry in 1928.
 He died in Providence, Rhode Island on February 18, 1930.

 Selected works

 Appleton wrote 12 books on chemistry.
 They include: